About Us

 SLO Goats & Sheep isn’t just a business—it’s a family way of life.
 Locally owned and operated, our grazing services are rooted in generations of hard work, love for the land, and deep family bonds.
 We believe in doing things the natural way, using our goats and sheep to manage vegetation, restore ecosystems, and reduce fire risks across San Luis Obispo County.
 Since 2021, we’ve helped neighbors, businesses, and communities care for their land, one property at a time—all while staying true to our family values.

 At the heart of it all is the Ordaz family.
-Delfino and Reyna, along with their four children (with daughter Marisol missing from the image above), run the operation together, with the support of a large extended family.
+Delfino and Reina, along with their four children run the operation together, with the support of a large extended family.
 Ranching isn’t just a job for them—it’s in their blood.
-Delfino spent years managing sheep flocks in Mexico, while Reyna, who took charge of a goat herd at just 10 years old, brings a lifetime of experience and care.
+Delfino spent years managing sheep flocks in Mexico, while Reina, who took charge of a goat herd at just 10 years old, brings a lifetime of experience and care.
 Their children have grown up alongside the animals, learning the ropes, speaking both Spanish and English to keep everything running smoothly, and playing a vital role in daily operations.

 Everything we do—every field we clear, every animal we care for, and every partnership we build—is grounded in family.
 When you work with SLO Goats & Sheep, you’re not just getting a service; you’re becoming part of our extended ranching family.